llvm/llvm-project/llvm/docs/CodeReview.rst

 possible.
 This allows the patch author and reviewers to make the most efficient use of their time.

+.. _lgtm_how_a_patch_is_accepted:

 LGTM - How a Patch Is Accepted
 ------------------------------

 A patch is approved to be committed when a reviewer accepts it, and this is almost always associated with a message containing the text "LGTM" (which stands for Looks Good To Me).

-Only approval from a single reviewer is required.
+Only approval from a single reviewer is required, unless the pull request has required reviewers.
+In which case, you must have approval from all of those reviewers.

 When providing an unqualified LGTM (approval to commit), it is the responsibility of the reviewer to have reviewed all of the discussion and